nes-lab/shepherd/docs/dev/gps_sync.rst

 Configuring GNSS module
 -----------------------

-The u-blox GPS receiver can be configured to optimize its perfomance.
+The u-blox GPS receiver can be configured to optimize its performance.
 To do this directly form the host node the python the python script: ``ubloxmsg_exchange`` was written (see https://github.com/kugelbit/ubx-packet-exchange).
 The configuration files can be found under ``config_files``.
 To this end the following configurations were set:

 - SBAS was disabled for better timing information